 Course outcomes, stated below, help the student achieve the outcomes of the BSN Program at Reinhardt University.
 Each course outcome is followed by numbers in parentheses to represent the program outcomes and student outcomes (listed as domains) to be met.
-Each course outcome is followed by Roman numerals in brackets to represent The Essentials of Baccalaureate Education for Professional Nursing Practice guidelines to be met (American Association of Colleges of Nursing [AACN], 2021).
+Each course outcome is followed by Roman numerals in brackets to represent The Essentials: Core Competencies for Professional Nursing Education guidelines to be met (American Association of Colleges of Nursing [AACN], 2021).